Russification of Ukraine: From World War II to 1953

 After the end of the war, Stalin moved to reestablish party control over ideology and culture and restore the primacy of Russia and Russians in the Soviet hierarchy.
 Starting in 1946, party resolutions were passed to combat alleged nationalist deviations in the republics including Ukraine.
 In 1946, Stalin arranged the liquidation of the Ukrainian Catholic Church in Galicia by following the Imperial Russian model of absorption of the Uniates by the Russian Orthodox Church and by forcefully transferring ownership of Ukrainian Uniate churches to the Russian Orthodox Church as well as the liquidation of Ukrainian Uniate clergy.

 Literary history became a target in Ukraine.
 Studies that drew a direct line from the "Polish squires" and "Westernizers and liberals of old" to Ukrainian literature were attacked for neglecting apparent links between Ukrainian and Russian literature and culture.
 The opera Bohdan Khmelnytsky was revised and criticised for its failure to represent the progressive role of the Russian people.

 Olekzandr Dovzhenko, Ukraine's best-known filmmaker, found himself under attack from the authorities and confined to Moscow, forbidden from visiting Ukraine.
 In 1951, a campaign was launched against one of Ukraine's best poets of the time, Volodymyr Sosiura, for his poem Love Ukraine (1944), condemned as a manifestation of Ukrainian nationalism.

+Among the victims of Russification in postwar Ukraine were millions of orphan children, who were put under state care and transferred to other republics.
+Such children would frequently be given Russian-sounding names such as Ivanov, Petrov or Sidorov, and listed in documents as ethnic Russians.